ethan0905/ft_transcendence/README.md

 2. Go to the root of your directory and create your `docker-compose.yml` file.
 3.

+If you have any trouble, go inside your container using this command:
+`docker exec -it <name> sh`

 ## 🗃️ ressources
 #### docker and react live reload
 https://medium.com/@chavezharris/live-reload-with-docker-and-react-3d6de03920af